 With only 34% of American 4th graders at a proficient level, the lessons are obvious.
-We need to dramatically and significantly raise reading scores; a goal that has eluded us for decades.
-We here at Kids Read Now think a few simple things, which have proven to make a difference for our 800 client schools and their kids:
+We need to dramatically and significantly raise reading scores, a goal that has eluded us for decades.
+We at Kids Read Now offer a few simple things which have proven to make a difference for our 800 client schools and their kids:

 - Get more books into the hands of kids.
-Poor kids, starting in Pre-K rarely have more than a handful of books at home; while well-off ones will have 100 or more.
+Poor kids, starting in Pre-K, rarely have more than a handful of books at home; while children who are more well-off will have 100 or more.
 Books in home raise reading scores.

 - Kids who pick their books are much more likely to read them

 - The more books a child reads over the summer, the more their scores go up.
 Often by 2-3 months over the short summer break.

 Read more from our Fall 2022 Newsletter!

 - WRITING IS READING IN REVERSE

 - Get the “Latest in Literacy,” published quarterly, sent to your inbox!
 Simply enter your best email below!